richardTowers/decaf-script/README.md

 An *extremely* lightweight language that compiles to JavaScript.

+If [CoffeeScript](https://github.com/jashenkas/CoffeeScript) is JavaScript without the bad parts, DecafScript is CoffeeScript without *all* of the parts!

 The *only* feature that seperates DecafScript from straight JavaScript is syntactic sugar for function declarations:

 ```javascript